Moving toward best practice when using propensity score weighting in survey observational studies: Improving the weighting estimator through outcome regression

 Compared to the clever covariate estimator, the weighted regression estimator may offer better performance in scenarios involving highly variable survey weights or extreme propensity scores.
-As discussed by Kang et al. \cite{Kang2007}and Robins et al., \cite{Robins2007} the weighted regression estimator is more stable under extreme balancing weights, reducing the risk of overfitting that may occur under the clever covariate construction.
+As discussed by Kang et al.\cite{Kang2007} and Robins et al.\cite{Robins2007}, the weighted regression estimator is more stable under extreme weights.
 However, under the IPW scheme, the weighted regression estimator remains susceptible to the impact of extreme inverse propensity scores, which can lead to inflated variance and finite-sample bias, particularly when these extreme weights dominate the regression model.
 We plan to examine to what extent these observations carry forward to the survey observational study settings in Section \ref{sec4}.

+For ease of reference, Table \ref{Table2SummarySWinAllEstimators} summarizes where survey weights need to be applied for each simple weighting estimator and augmented weighting estimator.